ragen1337/ragen1337/README.md

-Hello and welcome! 👋
+👋 Welcome!

-I'm a seasoned Frontend Developer with over 6 years of commercial experience in JavaScript and React.js.
-For the past two years, I've had the privilege of leading teams, where I focused on bridging the gap between product vision and technical execution.
+I’m a Frontend Developer with 6+ years of hands-on experience building high-quality, scalable applications in JavaScript and React.js.
+Over the last two years, I’ve also stepped into team leadership, where I focused on aligning product vision with technical execution to deliver real impact.

-I am not just a task-completer; I am a dedicated problem-solver focused on delivering reliable and scalable solutions that truly impact end-users.
-My experience spans from agile startups to large-scale corporate projects, equipping me with the skills to tackle complex challenges and drive product success.
+I’m not just about writing code — I thrive on solving problems, improving performance, and creating seamless user experiences.
+My background spans agile startups and enterprise-scale projects, giving me the versatility to handle both rapid prototyping and long-term product growth.

-My Key Achievements
+🚀 Key Achievements

-Team Leadership: Led a development team, managing requirements from product owners and overseeing the full product release lifecycle.
+Team Leadership – Led a cross-functional dev team, managing requirements from product owners and overseeing the full release cycle.

-Performance Optimization: Significantly improved application performance by reducing page load times and enhancing user experience.
+Performance Optimization – Reduced page load times and significantly boosted app performance and UX.

-Efficient Migration: Spearheaded a major form builder migration from Angular to React, which condensed the development timeline from 6 months to just 1 month.
+Seamless Migration – Spearheaded the migration of a form builder from Angular to React, cutting development time from 6 months to just 1 month.

-Innovation in AR: Developed several 3D editors for augmented reality (AR) technologies, resulting in a twofold increase in user-generated content.
+AR Innovation – Built multiple 3D editors for augmented reality technologies, doubling user-generated content.

 💻 Skills and Technologies
 I have extensive experience with a wide range of technologies, including: